sibrus/backbone.validation/README.md

 });
 ```

-### Can I call one of the built in validators from a custom validator?
+### Can I call one of the custom validators from a custom validator?

 Yes you can!